olajohn-ajiboye/blog/content/post/es6-module-system.md

 In summary from [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) :

-> Named exports are useful to export several values from within same file.
-While importing, one will simply refer to the exported value by same name.
+> Named exports are useful to export several values from within the same file.
+While importing, one will simply refer to the exported value by the same name.

-> Deafult export allows just a single default export per module.You can of course have several other named exports within same file.
+> Default export allows just a single default export per module.You can of course have several other named exports within the same file.
 The default export is considered the **main** exported value.
 A default export can be a function, a class, an object or anything else.